utdata/csvkit-nicar/README.md

 | KUNG FU SALOON       | 11501 ROCK ROSE A... | Travis |        411,707 |
 ```

 A quick [Google Maps search](https://goo.gl/maps/TdsMbkd3Jjm) tells me "110 E 2ND ST" is the J.W.
 Marriott hotel in downtown Austin.
-I can tell you they have lead alcohol sales in the city of Austin each month since they opened in February 2015.
+I can tell you they have led alcohol sales in the city of Austin each month since they opened in February 2015.

 ### csvgrep - filter rows of data through matching